 As we journey through this stage, we will come across many little villages.
-The most interesting are Barbadelo, Ferreiros, Vilachá and Portomarín, where we will see many important monuments such as: the church of “Santaigo de Barbadelo”, famous for its beautiful architecture, the Romanesque portico at the church of Ferreiros, the legendary 100 km marker and the fortified church of St. Nicholas in Portomarín.
+The most interesting are Barbadelo, Ferreiros, Vilachá and Portomarín, where we will see many important monuments.
+For example: the church of “Santaigo de Barbadelo”, famous for its beautiful architecture, the Romanesque portico at the church of Ferreiros, the legendary 100 km marker and the fortified church of St. Nicholas in Portomarín.
 We will also have the opportunity to enjoy the breathtaking view of the Miño river valley right outside the town of Vilachá.

 DAY 3-PORTOMARÍN TO A BREA (22.5 KM)

-Today’s journey will take us through beautiful oak and eucalyptus forest trails, passing the villages of Gonzar, Ventas de Narón, Ligonde and Airexe on our way to the town of A Brea.
+Today’s journey will take us through beautiful oak and eucalyptus forest trails.
+Pass the villages of Gonzar, Ventas de Narón, Ligonde and Airexe on our way to the town of A Brea.

 DAY 4- A BREA TO BOENTE (23.3 KM)

-In today’s stage we will walk along peaceful forest paths passing by the town of Palas de Rei where we can admire the Romanesque portico of San Tirso’s church.
+In today’s stage we will walk along peaceful forest paths passing by the town of Palas de Rei.
+Stop to admire the Romanesque portico of San Tirso’s church.
 Next, we’ll cross the border that divides the provinces of Lugo and A Coruña on an ancient Roman Road.
-Once in A Coruña, we’ll marvel at true jewels of the Camino, such as the church of the “Virgen de las Nieves” and the ancient Roman bridge in the town of Furelos, and the churches of Sancti Spiritus and Santa María de Melide in Melide, a town famous for its octupus.
-We can sample some in one of its many “Pulperías” (establishments specializing in octupus).
+Once in A Coruña, we’ll marvel at true jewels of the Camino, such as the church of the “Virgen de las Nieves”.
+Also, the ancient Roman bridge in the town of Furelos is worth a picture.
+The churches of Sancti Spiritus and Santa María de Melide are in Melide, a town famous for its octopus.
+We can sample some in one of its many “Pulperías” (establishments specializing in octopus).

 DAY 5- BOENTE TO SALCEDA (19.5 KM)